 PO 1 Apply knowledge of teaching to the solution of complex problems.
-PO2 Identify, formulate research problems and analyse complex Teaching learning problems reaching substantiated conclusions using models of teaching PO3 Understand and apply learner centred approaches, methods and strategies of teaching-learning suitable for all the learners.
+PO2 Identify, formulate research problems and analyse complex Teaching learning problems reaching substantiated conclusions using models of teaching PO3 Understand and apply learner centered approaches, methods and strategies of teaching-learning suitable for all the learners.
 PO4 Understand and apply professional competencies like reading and reflecting on texts, understanding of self, understanding the use of drama and art in education, PO5 Integrate and apply ICT skills in facilitating teaching-learning process and administrative procedures.
 PO6 Apply the contextual Knowledge by reasoning and information to assess societal awareness, legal and cultural issues, rights and duties, and the consequent responsibilities relevant to the professional practices.
 PO7 Understand the impact of education in societal and environmental contexts and demonstrate knowledge of and need for sustainable development.
 PO8 Apply ethical principle Sensitize themselves about emerging issues such as environment, population, gender equality, legal literacy, critical understanding of ICT, yoga education, etc. and commit to professional ethics and responsibilities.
 PO9 Function effectively as an individual, and as a member or leader in diverse teams and in multi-disciplinary settings.
 PO10 Education helps community and with society at large, such as being able to comprehend and write effective reports and design documentation, make effective presentations and give and receive clear instructions.

-PO11 Demonstrate knowledge and understanding of methods and skill of teaching principles and apply these to one's own work.
-DO 14 PO12 Recognize the need for and have the perspective and ability to engage in PO12 Recognize the need for and have the perspective and ability to engage in independent and lifelong learning in the broadest context of technological change.
+PO11 Demonstrate knowledge and understanding of methods and skill of teaching principles and apply these to one"s own work,.
+PO12 Recognize the need for and have the perspective and ability to engage in independent and lifelong learning in the broadest context of technological change.